Human Health and Disease (DHHD)

 DHHD 5003.
 Periodontium and Pulp.
 4.5 Credit Hours.

-HHD 3 (Periodontium and Pulp) provides students with an overview of the development of the periodontium and dental pulp.
-Students learn foundational principles of immunology, inflammation, and bacteriology, which are essential for comprehension of periodontal and endodontic disease processes.
+HHD 3 (Periodontium and Pulp) provides a comprehensive foundation in the biology, pathology, and clinical management of the periodontium and dental pulp by integrating principles from periodontics, immunology, microbiology, pharmacology, and endodontics.
 The appearance and functions of clinically normal tissues is contrasted to tissues affected by disease.
 Students learn basic therapies for periodontal and endodontic conditions and management of patients typically treated in a general practice.
 Students learn periodontal and pulpal diagnostic methods and diagnoses, non-surgical treatment of disease, and assessment of treatment outcomes.
-Treatment planning fundamentals are emphasized.
-Students gain the knowledge, skills, and values necessary to begin management of patients with these diseases including treatment or appropriate referral.
-Registration for this course requires to be enrolled as a DS1 student.
+Pharmacologic foundations in analgesics, local anesthetics, and management of medically compromised patients support clinical decision-making.
+Case-based learning further reinforces diagnosis, treatment planning, and comprehensive management of periodontal and endodontic conditions, and appropriate referrals.
+Registration for this course requires enrollment as a DS1 student.

 DHHD 5004.
 Biological Foundations.
 4.5 Credit Hours.